 It’s the holiday season and the good vibes are flowing.
 Family time is supposed to be magical, especially baking in the kitchen together.
 I really want this to be true, don’t you?
 Yet, often the magical memory- making feels lost under frustration and extra spills to clean up.

 How can we make this fun for them and us?
-Well, I have some tricks for you that I’ve picked up while teaching Little Chefs.
+Well, I have some tricks for you that I’ve picked up while teaching a kids class called Little Chefs.

 The key to success?
 Planning ahead:

 Allow for extra time.

 The extra “helping” hands are not the fastest way to bake, so pick a time to bake together when both you and your child have time to spare.
 Another option is to break the project into multiple days.
 Such as making the dough one day and baking and decorating another day.

 Pick a familiar recipe.
 Your attention is on helping your child so it’s not a good time to try something new.
 Also, pick a recipe that both you and your child enjoy eating.
 Looking forward to the finished product is half the fun and can work as good motivation.

 Get all the ingredients out and organized.
 Read through the recipe and have each ingredient matched up with the measuring spoon needed.
 Get bowls, whisks and spatulas, and any other tools out and ready to use.

 Enjoy the process.